rsgmon/realloc/docs/CONTRIBUTING.md

 * All new features must include at least one test.
 * Tests should be written using pytest.
-* Aim for high coverage, especially around critical logic (TradeAccountMatrix, PortfolioAllocator, selectors).
+* Aim for high coverage, especially around critical logic (PortfolioStateManager, PortfolioAllocator, selectors).

 ### 💬 Need Help?